 Who is God to you?
 Is He a "stranger" you want to get to know?
-Take Him out for a stroll in the park and have a chat.
+Take Him out

 The Omnipresence of God

 The omnipresence of God is something that has fascinated us since the beginning of human history.
 When we think about the vastness of God's nature while trying to build a personal relationship with our Heavenly Parent, we are confronted with many questions: How can a being be infinite and everywhere, but also uniquely involved with each individual in the present?
 How does my relationship to God, and to others, factor in to all of this?